Building a Better Vocabulary

 In conclusion, "Building a Better Vocabulary" is a must-watch course for anyone interested in improving their vocabulary skills and becoming a more confident, effective communicator.
 With Kevin Flanigan as your guide, you'll discover new words, unlock their meanings, and learn how to use them in a range of contexts, setting you on a path to greater knowledge, success, and enjoyment of the English language.

-Building a Better Vocabulary is a series that is currently running and has 1 seasons (36 episodes).
-The series first aired on January 30, 2015.
+Building a Better Vocabulary is a series that ran for 1 seasons (36 episodes) between January 30, 2015 and on The Great Courses Signature Collection

 Filter by Source